Ever wonder if Aristotle’s Ideas about Women’s Rights and Slavery were “benighted” for his Times? Me too!

 Let’s see what he’s up to right now!

-Bill: I’m retired from a 51 year career as a full time professor of both high school and college, and now keep busy teaching two popular biography courses I’ve designed for the university level.
+Bill: Thank you.
+I’m retired from a 51 year career as a full time professor of both high school and college, and now keep busy teaching two popular biography courses I’ve designed for the university level.

 HDYGT: Wait.
 So you retired from teaching NOT to sip margaritas by the pool or travel but to…teach?